The Xbox 2 (aka Project Scarlett) has finally been confirmed, as Microsoft detailed all of its exciting features to the public.

-Microsoft has a smaller library of titles in the works, with only Halo Infinite being confirmed as a high-profile exclusive.
+Microsoft has a smaller library of titles in the works, with only Halo Infinite being confirmed as a high-profile exclusive for launch day.
 However, given how many studios it has acquired in recent weeks, the Xbox 2 has a potentially stunning library waiting in the wings.
-Fable 4 is rumoured to be in development at Playground Games, t

 PS5 vs Xbox 2 Price – How much will they cost?

 No formal announcements have been made regarding the price of PS5 and Xbox 2, although they’ll both be competing for the cash of gamers at launch.
 Speaking to Wired, system architect Mark Cerny said the PS5 price will will be “appealing to gamers.”